bprashan/bprashan-applications.security.confidential-computing.tdx.tools.public/full-disk-encryption/README.md

             sudo ./create-td-image.sh -v 24.04
             popd
             ```
+            NOTE: If you're behind a proxy, use `sudo -E` to preserve user environment.

-            The configuration of the `create-td-image.sh` script can be adjusted in the the configuration file `canonical-tdx/setup-tdx-config`.
+            The configuration of the `create-td-image.sh` script can be adjusted in the configuration file `canonical-tdx/setup-tdx-config`.
-            Additionally, the file `canonical-tdx/guest-tools/image/setup.sh` contains information about installation steps executes inside the TD image.
+            Additionally, the file `canonical-tdx/guest-tools/image/setup.sh` contains information about installation steps executed inside the TD image.

             The resulting image will be generated at `canonical-tdx/guest-tools/image/tdx-guest-ubuntu-24.04-generic.qcow2`.
         - Enrich the base image with the workload you want to be contained.
             For example, `virt-customize` can be used to adjust the base image.

-    - Generate a dummy key pair (SK<sub>KR</sub>/PK<sub>KR</sub>), which is used for key retrieval from ITA KBS:
+    - Generate a key pair (SK<sub>KR</sub>/PK<sub>KR</sub>), whose public key hash will be embedded in the TD Quote for attestation policy registration:
         ```
         mkdir -p data
         openssl genrsa -out $PWD/data/sk_kr.pem 3072